 The federal courts enforce Consent Orders.
 If your spouse stops complying with a Consent Order, you can ask the court for sanctions and other remedies to compel your spouse to behave.

-So, getting a Consent Order is a bit like buying insurance – protecting yourself for the future.
+Getting a Consent Order or a BFA is a bit like buying insurance – protecting yourself for the future.

 A formal binding agreement will give you peace of mind and a solid foundation to get on with your life.

 When you are ready to formalise your financial settlement, we can help.